 Some assistants are hesitant to slot themselves into their principal’s calendar, and try to catch up when time permits.
 This approach doesn’t do anyone any favours.
 Your perception of a convenient time might be at odds with your principal’s plans for that time.
 While well intended, such an informal approach also implies that your needs are less important than others’.
 When you consider that your role is to support your principal’s success, you’ll find it easier to make yourself a priority.

 Many assistants will bump their own appointments when someone else needs a block of the principal’s time.
 While there will always be exceptions, you want to avoid doing this; it negates the importance of your working relationship and contributions.

-Have a conversation with your principal.
+Establish a regularly scheduled series of one-on-one meetings between you and your principal.
 Identify options you think may be effective, and seek your principal’s opinion.